annahutch/corrcoverage/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a new release.
+* This is a new release

 * I have replaced class with inherits to pass the r-devel Debian checks

+* I have reduced the size of the package to <5 Mb